pydio/cells-sync/README.md

 [![Build Status](https://travis-ci.org/pydio/sync.svg?branch=master)](https://travis-ci.org/pydio/sync)
 [![Go Report Card](https://goreportcard.com/badge/github.com/pydio/sync?rand=1)](https://goreportcard.com/report/github.com/pydio/sync)

-Cells Sync is a desktop synchronization client for keeping files offline with Pydio Cells server.
+Cells Sync is a desktop synchronization client for Pydio Cells server.
+It keeps a local copy of a subpart of your repository: your document accessible even when you are off-line and get actualised as soon as you go back on-line.

 ## Features

 - 100% GO
 - Windows, MacOSX, Linux
- - Realtime propagation of changes
+- Realtime propagation of changes _(only when your local machine can connect to your server)_
 - Configurable sync direction (bi-directional / unidirectional)
 - Selective Folders synchronization
- - Supports various types of Endpoints for syncing (any source/target can be combined):
+- Supports various types of end points for syncing (any source/target can be combined):
-   * Cells Server (over HTTP/HTTPS)
+  - Cells Server (over HTTP/HTTPS)
-   * Local Folder
+  - Local Folder
-   * Local Cells server (accessed directy if deployed inside the microservices mesh)
+  - Local Cells server (accessed directly if deployed inside the microservices mesh)
-   * S3-compatible storage service (including AWS S3 and Minio)
+  - S3-compatible storage service (including AWS S3 and Minio)
-   * BoltDB storage (used for storing tree snapshots)
+  - BoltDB storage (used for storing tree snapshots)
-   * Cells GRPC indexation services (implementing NodeProvider/NodeReceiver grpc endpoints).
+  - Cells GRPC indexation services (implementing NodeProvider/NodeReceiver grpc endpoints).

 ## Getting Started